-The National Health Survey has found only 3.8 percent of Aussie men – and 10.2 percent of women – are eating enough vegetables every day.
-And the people most likely to meet their daily veggie goal?
-Toddlers.
+The Australian Bureau of Statistics (ABS) has released the results of the 2017-18 National Health Survey (NHS) and found that only 3.8 percent of men and 10.2 percent of women are eating enough vegetables every day.
+It also revealed that only the toddlers are the most likely to meet their daily vegetable goal.

-Yes, toddlers are eating more veggies than Australian adults – but even 80% percent of them aren’t getting enough greens.
+Despite the toddlers are eating more vegetables than Australian adults, around 80% of them are not getting enough greens.

-The recommended intake of veggies is between 4.5 and 6 serves, but we’re falling short there too.
+The recommended daily intake of vegetables is between 4.5 and 6 serves, but we are also falling short there too.

-Only 7.1 percent of boys and 7.7 percent of girls eat four serves of vegetables a day, and just 3.9 percent and 4.2 percent respectively eat five or more serves.
+Only 7.1 percent of the boys and 7.7 percent of the girls eat four serves of vegetables per day, and only 3.9 percent and 4.2 percent respectively just eat more than four serves.

-And according to a Nutrition Australia, 96% of all Australians don’t eat enough vegetables each day – with the average Aussie eating less than half their recommended daily intake.
+According to Nutrition Australia, an organisation that aims to promote the health and well-being of all Australians, 96% do not eat enough vegetables each day – with the average person eating less than half the recommended daily intake.

-On top of that, a third of our daily calorie intake comes from less healthy options like lollies, biscuits, cake, take away, soft drinks and alcohol.
+In addition, a third of our daily calorie intake came from less healthy choices such as biscuits, cakes, soft drinks, and alcohol.